gonzaloignacio/clustering_forecasting_and_optimization_of_nasdaq_100_stocks_with_esg_integration/README.md

 The results showed that a simple approach, using historical returns, volatility, and volume values, generates the most homogeneous and interpretable clusters, with two groups.
 In forecasting, the SVM model is the best in predicting both returns, while XGBoost and Random Forest excel in forecasting volatility.
 Finally, the ESG-aware portfolios can sacrifice a small portion of return and volatility to improve the ESG score by a greater amount.

 These findings propose a new framework to create ESG-aware portfolios based on large market indexes using clustering, machine learning forecasting, and optimization, offering alternatives to investors where a sustainable portfolio can be obtained without sacrificing financial performance.

+### 📂 File Structure

+* The full project documentation, including methodology and detailed results, is available in [`Project.pdf`](report_clustering_forecasting_and_optimization_of_nasdaq_100_stocks_with_esg_integration.pdf).
+* The code is divided into nine scripts, organized sequentially:

+1. `1- Data processing.py` – Data collection and preprocessing.
+2. `2- Data description.py` – Exploratory analysis of the dataset.
+3. `3- Clustering.py` – Clustering NASDAQ 100 stocks based on fundamentals
+4. `4a- Cluster 0 return forecasting.py` – ML models for predicting **returns** of Cluster 0.
+5. `4b- Cluster 0 volatility forecasting.py` – ML models for predicting **volatility** of Cluster 0.
+6. `4c- Cluster 1 return forecasting.py` – ML models for predicting **returns** of Cluster 1.
+7. `4d- Cluster 1 volatility forecasting.py` – ML models for predicting **volatility** of Cluster 1.
+8. `5a- Portfolio optimization with ESG score.py` – Portfolio optimization including ESG variables.
+9. `5b- Portfolio optimization without ESG score.py` – Portfolio optimization without ESG variables.

+### Execution Order

+To reproduce the full workflow, run the scripts in the following order:
+`1 → 2 → 3 → 4a → 4b → 4c → 4d → 5a → 5b`

+Each step generates intermediate outputs (e.g., cleaned datasets, cluster assignments, trained models), which are then used in the subsequent scripts.